He wants to

 tell you there is nothing to prayer.
 If Jesus had not prayed for Simon Peter,

 we do not know what would have happened to him.
-What a wonderful thing it is to
+What a beautiful thing it is to

 have someone praying for you.
 Jesus is praying for us and will not fail us.